Tossa de Mar

 Visit other towns in Costa Brava

-Visiting neighboring towns is easier by a rental car but a local bus isn't completely excluded.
-During the wintertime, Girona is connected via Lloret de Mar or Llagostera, but in the summertime (starting from the beginning of July), you have direct buses to Girona from Tossa de Mar.
+While visiting neighboring towns is easier by a rental car, local buses shouldn't be forgotten.
+During the wintertime, Girona is connected via Lloret de Mar or Llagostera, but in the summertime (starting from the beginning of July), there are direct buses to Girona from Tossa de Mar.
 Local buses to Lloret de Mar: Autocars Pujol.
 Direct buses to Girona in the summertime: Moventis.

 - Girona – located only 40 kilometers away and definitely worth a day trip.
 Girona is a significantly bigger city with a rich history and well-preserved architecture.

-- Besalú - some 70 kilometers north of Tossa, you'll find the very medieval village that is truly unique.
-Besalú is connected with Tossa via Girona.
+- Besalú – some 70 kilometers north of Tossa, is a truly unique medieval village.
+The Tossa - Besalú connection operates via Girona.

-- Empuriabrava - the holiday hideout of jet set is situated some 100 kilometers north of Tossa.
+- Empuriabrava – the holiday hideout of the jet set is situated some 100 kilometers north of Tossa.
 Go and rent an electric boat to explore the villas and private yachts along the network of artificial canals in the middle of the town.

 - Figueres – the birthplace of the master artist Salvador Dalí.
 Visit the Dalí museum and explore the beautiful architecture of Figueres.